Material Safety Data Sheet for 1-Bromopropane

 Regulatory Information

-California Proposition 65: Listed as a chemical known to cause cancer or reproductive toxicity.
+California Proposition 65: Listed as a chemical known to the state of California to cause cancer and reproductive toxicity